kaushalnavneet/compliance-cd-toolchain/setup.md

 | ![Delivery Pipeline](https://github.ibm.com/one-pipeline/docs/blob/master/assets/compliance-cd-toolchain/pipeline.png) |
 | :--: |

-- **Application name for Kubernetes deployment:**
-The name of the application.
-CD pipeline will look for running pods on the target cluster labelled with the application name, to calculate changes from the previously deployed version.
-This should be the same as in the `deployment.yaml` file in the application repo.

-    Default: `hello-compliance-app`

 - **IBM Cloud API Key:**
 The API key is used to interact with the ibmcloud CLI tool in several tasks.